Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Bayesian data augmentation for the parameter estimation of diffusions

-Now, we consider the Milstein approximation for the two factors on the right hand side of~(\ref{eq:left_right}).
-The first factor looks just like the Milstein transition density stated in Section \ref{sec:trans_dens}.
-With the same notation , $\Delta_+ = t_m - t_{k+1}$, and $t_m = \tau_{i+1}$, the second factor reads
+We now consider the Milstein approximation for the two factors on the right-hand side of~(\ref{eq:left_right}).
+The first factor resembles the Milstein transition density stated in Section~\ref{sec:trans_dens}.
+With the same notation, $\Delta_+ = t_m - t_{k+1}$, and $t_m = \tau_{i+1}$, the second factor is as follows:

 with